The Living Daylights (song): Alternative rejected theme song

 Like other Bond themes before it, A-ha's release was not the only recorded song for the film.
-Synthpop band Pet Shop Boys also recorded a song for the film that was optioned to the studio.
+English synth-pop band Pet Shop Boys also recorded a song for the film that was optioned to the studio.
 The duo later reworked the song they submitted into "This Must Be the Place I Waited Years to Leave", which was released on their Behaviour album in 1990.

 MTV Unplugged appearance

 In 2017, A-ha appeared on the television series MTV Unplugged and played and recorded acoustic versions of many of their popular songs for the album MTV Unplugged – Summer Solstice in Giske, Norway, including "The Living Daylights".